 Help your partner during breastfeeding

 If your partner is breastfeeding lying down or in a laid back position, be at hand to place your baby in the cot.
-This gives your partner the confidence to relax knowing the baby will be safely returned to the cot.
+This will help your partner to relax.

-A massage on the shoulders or feet while your partner is feeding can also help them to relax, causing milk to be released more easily.
+Massaging your partner's shoulders or feet while they are feeding can also help.
+When they are relaxed, milk will be released more easily.

 Bond with your baby

-Connecting with your baby is important both for you and your partner.
+Connecting with your baby is important for you and your partner.

 Enjoy some of the following activities with your baby: